 According to a FoxNews interview with FCC Commissioner Brendan Carr, TikTok is: “The number one place where young Americans get their news…”

-As noted earlier, TikTok’s algorithm pushes dangerous and radically different content to teens as young as 13 in the United States.
+Unfortunately, TikTok’s algorithm pushes dangerous and radically different content to teens as young as 13 in the United States.

 Alongside potentially biased content algorithms for US teens, the FBI and CIA also believe TikTok poses a national cyber security risk for data privacy reasons.